chika-12/last-directory/README.md

-This directory is for c source code as given in alx school of software engineering
+This directory is for c source code files given by  alx school of software engineering

 ~~~
 C is a portable language tha can be used for various purposes which includes